Carl Gustav Rehnskiöld: Prisoner of war (1709–1718)

 Tsar Peter the Great (1830) by Paul Delaroche.

 Shortly after the battle, Rehnskiöld and the other captive Swedish officers were brought to the Russian camp.
 Rehnskiöld, Piper and four Swedish generals were taken to Menshikov's tent, where they surrendered their swords to the Tsar.
 Peter I asked Rehnskiöld about the King's health, since the Russians believed he was among the dead, and Rehnskiöld replied that he believed the King was alive and well.
 Pleased with his reply, Peter returned him his sword.
 Later the Tsar ordered a banquet with the captured Swedish generals, asking several questions of Rehnskiöld and the other generals, and proposing a toast to his Swedish "teachers in the art of war".

 During late autumn 1709, Rehnskiöld and the captured Swedish army were transported to Moscow, where Peter I arranged a massive victory parade on 22 December.
 The prisoners of war were arranged in ranks, with Rehnskiöld and Piper walking among the last.
 After the parade, the Swedish prisoners were distributed to cities and prison camps around Russia.
 Rehnskiöld and Piper moved into Avram Lopuchin's house in Moscow.
 During a dinner Rehnskiöld had an argument with Piper and Lewenhaupt, where Piper criticized Rehnskiöld's leadership during the battle of Poltava and blamed him for the loss.
 Piper's insults provoked Rehnskiöld to the point of violence.
 Lewenhaupt and Gyllenkrok separated them, and Rehnskiöld began accusing Lewenhaupt and the other officers for expressing criticism towards Charles XII:

-Here are those who dare to criticize the actions of the Lord (Charles XII), but I shall force you to remember: that you will be satisfied with the Lord's actions.
+Some people here are daring to criticize His Majesty’s actions, but I’ll come down on them so hard they won’t forget it.
+They will have to be satisfied with what His Majesty has done.